helcl42/WormHoles/README.md

 ## Usage

 This sample show how to create lousy coupled Logger.
-No Compomnents touch Logger direcly they just post an event to `EventChannel` like System class does.
-Isn't that nice?
+No compomnents touch `Logger` or `NetworkLogger` direcly they just post an event to `EventChannel` like System class does.

 ```cpp
 #include <iostream>